How to Handle Stress in Relationships

 How To Deal With Relationship Stress

-Even though every relationship has its ups and downs, successful couples have learned how to manage the bumps and keep their love life going and family therapist Mitch Temple, author of The Marriage Turnaround.
+Even though every relationship has its ups and downs, successful couples have learned how to manage the bumps and keep their love life going, and family therapist Mitch Temple, author of The Marriage Turnaround.
 They hang in there, tackle problems, and learn how to work through the complex issues of everyday life.
-Many do this by reading self-help books and articles, attending seminars, going to counseling, observing other successful couples, or simply using trial and error and They Communicate.
+Many do this by reading self-help books and articles, attending seminars, counseling, observing other successful couples, or simply using trial and error.
+They Communicate.

 Relationship Problem: Communication